CoachStation | Leadership Thinking

 • More coaching, less “annual performance review”

 I have far more to say about the annual performance review than can be shared here, but the fact is that you need to coach more frequently.
-If your organization requires an annual performance review, it will be far easier and far more effective if you are coaching regularly.
+If your organisation requires an annual performance review, it will be far easier and far more effective if you are coaching regularly.
 When you do that, most of the stress goes out of the performance review; and performance will improve and improve sooner.

 • More intention, less routine